Beginner’s guide to Red Dots

 Red dots can be mounted to just about any firearm type out there: Pistol, Rifle, Shotgun, etc. Though you’ll find it’s tricky to get them onto a revolver without some gunsmithing work and some fancy attachment accessories (more on putting them on your gun later.)
 For our purposes we’re going to be talking about red dots as they relate to handguns, mainly semi-automatics.

 Red dots, being un-magnified (it doesn’t zoom in on the target at all) are most effectively used at ranges of 100 yards or less, but can be used to decent effect a good bit further depending on the type of gun they’re on and the skill of the shooter.
+You can also add separate “magnifiers” behind your red on your rifle to increase your effective distance.

 Only you can see this red dot, as it is projected onto the glass of the window you’re looking through, not downrange at your target.